C-Codes/transmission-manager/README.md

 ## What do I need?

-Developed to run under Python 2.7 (with Python 3.4 in mind).
-Requires the `transmission-remote` to be installed and present in your `$PATH`.
-It is distributed as part of the transmission project and can usually be installed through your package manager.
+1. Developed to run under Python 2.7 (with Python 3.4 in mind).
+2. Requires the `transmission-remote` to be installed and present in your `$PATH`, which is distributed as part of the transmission project and can usually be installed through your package manager.
 (Note: installing `transmission` as part of homebrew under Mac OS X will install `transmission-remote`).
+3. PyPi package `appdirs` to access configuration and cache directories for app settings (install with: `pip install --user appdirs`).

+Currently **DOES NOT** support Windows, but should run under Linux and Mac OS X.

 ## Do I need this?